Replay in Deep Learning: Current Approaches and Missing Biological Elements: Conclusions

 \subsection{Acknowledgments}

 TH and CK were supported in part by the DARPA/SRI Lifelong Learning Machines program [HR0011-18-C-0051], AFOSR grant [FA9550-18-1-0121], and NSF award \#1909696.
 MB and GK were supported in part by the Lifelong Learning Machines program from DARPA/MTO [HR0011-18-2-0021], ONR grant [N000141310672], NSF award [IIS-1724405], and NIH grant [R01MH125557].
 The views and conclusions contained herein are those of the authors and should not be interpreted as representing the official policies or endorsements of any sponsor.
 One author in this study, CK, was employed at a commercial company, Paige, New York during the preparation of this manuscript.
 This company played no role in the sponsorship, design, data collection and analysis, decision to publish, or preparation of the manuscript.
+We thank Anthony Robins and our anonymous reviewers and editors for their helpful comments and suggestions to improve this manuscript.